KeithTheEE/redditPythonHelper/ROADMAP.md

  - Auto Reply to common questions (Functional FAQ as it were) (This is probably going to be an early test of soft skills)
   * ["Possibly wanting to learn Python, is it worth it?"](https://www.reddit.com/r/Python/comments/917zxd/)

+ - Use Automatic Sentence Ordering to construct the bots autoreply, reducing the mess of the code there.
+Should be mildly simple (ha, sure...), and allow for much more flexible commenting.
+Target is to have a defined intro, a 'bag of sentences' for the body, and a defined signature.
+The 'mildly simple' notion is built off the idea that there will be little the program can do incorrectly with that scaffolding.
+Look at two metrics: absolute sentence ordering, and new paragraph insertion.
+Maybe train on a ton of readme's, or wiki data for the new paragraph insertion.

 #### Question & Answer